-Here’s how I deal with The Committee.
+Here’s how I deal with The Committee

-Those voices are long gone.
+I remind myself that those voices are long gone.
 The past doesn’t control my future.
 I can choose to listen and continue to struggle OR I can get them out of my way.
 (Just don’t try to ignore them.
 They only get louder.)

 The way I get them out of the way is to physically get up, walk to the nearest door and invite The Committee to step outside for awhile.
 Really.
 I get up, open a door, speak out loud to The Committee and escort them out of the room.

-I know it may sound silly but getting into motion changes your energy.
+I know it may sound silly but getting into motion changes my energy.
 I recommend this to my clients all the time.
 When they actually try it, they are pleasantly surprised at how well it works.

 Here’s why it works.